 The practice had a complaints policy providing guidance to staff on how to handle a complaint.
-The practice information leaflet explained how to make a complaint.
-The practice manager was responsible for dealing with these.
-Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.
+The practice information leaflet and website explained how to make a complaint.
+The principal dentist was responsible for dealing with these.
+Staff told us they would tell the principal dentist about any formal or informal comments or concerns straight away so patients received a quick response.

-The practice manager told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
-Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.
+The principal dentist told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss any concerns.
+Information was available about organisations patients could contact if they were not satisfied with the way the practice dealt with their concerns.